giri14mct/typeorm/README.md

-# Awesome Project Build with TypeORM
+# Training Project Build with TypeORM and TS

 Steps to run this project: